بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “Muslims who live in non-Muslim lands in any continent…have entered those countries under covenant and contract, manifested in either the visa, documents for residency, or citizenship.
 Each of these documents…contain an agreement, signature, and consent that he or she is a peaceful resident, not a combatant…”

 Next, Yusuf asked Abdulla if a prophet can lie.
 Of course, Abdulla said “absolutely not”.
 Yusuf then pointed out that Jesus said that he “came from heaven to be born a man…and that his Father sent him”.
-For some reason, Abdulla concludes, like a fundamentalist Christian, that this statement make him “God”!
+For some reason, Abdulla concludes, like a fundamentalist Christian, that this statement makes him “God”!
 Apparently, Chick needed to make it sound like the statement was a clear admission of divinity, so that even a Muslim, who has never even read the Bible, would reach that conclusion.
 However, this is clearly faulty logic.
-How could Jesus have been “God” if he was “sent” by God?
+Assuming Jesus even said this (which is impossible to prove), how could he have been “God” if he was “sent” by God?
 If anything, a lay person who hears such a statement for the first time, and is not a Trinitarian, would logically conclude that Jesus was inferior to his “Father”.
 Thus, he could not be divine, unless of course, one believes in multiple gods who exist in a hierarchy, as was common in pagan mythology.
-For example, in the Greek pantheon, Zeus was the supreme and most powerful deity, while other deities like his “son” Ares, his “daughter” Athena and “brother” Hades were less powerful.
+For example, in the Greek pantheon, Zeus was the supreme and most powerful deity, while other deities like his “son” Ares, his “daughter” Athena, and “brother” Hades were less powerful.

 Why are there different answers to the same question?
 This clear contradiction has led scholars to conclude that the saying in Mark is not authentic.
 As the late Geza Vermes stated: